Skip to main content

 5 to 10 days

 Submit the license application with plan review approval, commissary agreement, and Food Protection Manager certificate.
-Local health departments often accept applications on behalf of MDARD.
+STFU applications route through MDARD instead of the local department.

 5. Pass the pre-operational inspection